 Let’s turn, now, to the mechanism through which karmic aftermath ripens.
 In the case of the karmic aftermath that ripens into the aggregates of a future rebirth, three factors are involved.
 As explained in the mechanism of the twelve links of dependent arising, the three are craving (sred-pa), an obtainer (len-pa, grasping), and further existence (srid-pa, becoming) – links eight, nine, and ten.

 Craving is a form of longing desire (‘dod-chags).
 The original Sanskrit term, trshna, means thirst.
 While experiencing feeling some level of tainted happiness, unhappiness, or a neutral feeling accompanying our cognition of something during the moments right before death, we crave to experience something in the future.
 In the case of experiencing tainted happiness, we crave not to be parted from it – in other words, not to lose it.
 When feeling pain or unhappiness, we crave to be parted from it.
-When experiencing a neutral feeling, such as when we are asleep or in a coma, we crave for it not to degenerate.
+When experiencing a neutral feeling, such as when our mental consciousness is deeply absorbed in the higher states of concentration, namely the fourth dhyana or deeper, we crave for it not to degenerate.
+We probably experience something like a neutral feeling during deep sleep or when in a coma.

-In each of these cases, our craving is a disturbing emotion that accompanies a cognition in which we are experiencing the karmic results that have ripening from some previous karmic aftermath.
+In each of these cases, our craving is a disturbing emotion that accompanies a cognition in which we are experiencing the feeling of a level of happiness as the karmic result that has ripened from some previous karmic aftermath.
 The karmic results we’re experiencing include much more than just the tainted feeling of happiness and so on that accompany our cognition during our dying moments.
 They include also experiencing the other four tainted aggregates (our body and mind), things happening to us similar to what we have done in the past, and so on.
 Our craving is a necessary simultaneously acting condition (lhan-cig byed-rkyen) for obtaining a future rebirth.

 Craving serves as the support for an obtainer, which is another simultaneously acting condition that needs to be present for obtaining a rebirth.
 An obtainer refers any one of a set of other disturbing emotions or attitudes that, along with craving, would be accompanying our experiencing of tainted aggregates.
 It is due to the presence of one of these obtainers that our tainted aggregates are also “obtaining” aggregates in this situation.

 The obtainer may be attachment to some desirable sensory object we are now experiencing, or longing desire for some desirable sensory object that presently we are not experiencing.
 Alternatively, the obtainer may be one of the five disturbing attitudes, the most prominent of which is a deluded outlook toward a transitory network (‘jig-lta).
-Thus, feeling, craving, and an obtainer constitute a single cognition.
-That moment of cognition could be, for instance, hearing the voice of a loved one while lying on our deathbed, accompanied by:
+With such a deluded outlook, we regard some aspect or aspects of our aggregates as “me” or “mine.”
+Thus, while hearing the voice of a loved one while lying on our deathbed, we could experience it with:

 - A happy feeling